phjorgensen/.dotfiles/docs/Install NixOS on a new computer.md

   - This should be one of the steps of the installation.
 I can clone the repo, but not push to it.
   - Path of least resistance, I can just add an SSH key.
 But it's a hassle.
   - Maybe I can get `git-credential-oauth` to work?
 If not, maybe check out Git Credential Manager again?
+- Run `git credential-oauth configure` automatically, or backup the git config.